 Method of assessment

-A sound understanding of different basic approaches to research design, including different research strategies (induction/deduction) and different research design structures (experimental, observational and so on).
+8.1 have a sound understanding of different basic approaches to research design, including different research strategies (induction / deduction) and different research design structures (experimental, observational and so on)

-Skills in the design and use of qualitative interviews and questionnaires.
+8.3 gain skills in the design and use of qualitative interviews and questionnaires

-Skills in simple analysis and presentation of both qualitative and quantitative data.
+8.4 gain skills in simple analysis and presentation of both qualitative and quantitative data